xrpronin17/xrpl-dev-portal/content/concepts/xrpl-servers/ledger-history/ledger-history.md

 ---
 # Ledger History

 The [consensus process](intro-to-consensus.html) creates a chain of [validated ledger versions](ledgers.html), each derived from the previous one by applying a set of [transactions](transaction-basics.html).
-Every [`rippled` server](xrpl-servers.html) stores ledger versions and transaction history locally.
+Every [<span class="code-snippet">rippled</span> server](xrpl-servers.html) stores ledger versions and transaction history locally.
 The amount of transaction history a server stores depends on how long that server has been online and how much history it is configured to fetch and keep.

 Servers in the peer-to-peer XRP Ledger network share transactions and other data with each other as part of the consensus process.
 Each server independently builds each new ledger version and compares results with its trusted validators to ensure consistency.
 (If a consensus of trusted validators disagrees with a server's results, that server fetches the necessary data from its peers to achieve consistency.)
 Servers can download older data from their peers to fill gaps in their available history.
 The structure of the ledger uses cryptographic [hashes](basic-data-types.html#hashes) of the data so that any server can verify the integrity and consistency of the data.

 ## Databases

 Servers keep ledger state data and transactions in a key-value store called the _ledger store_.
-Additionally, `rippled` maintains a few SQLite database files for more flexible access to things like transaction history, and to track certain settings changes.
+Additionally, <span class="code-snippet">rippled</span> maintains a few SQLite database files for more flexible access to things like transaction history, and to track certain settings changes.

-It is generally safe to delete all of a `rippled` server's database files when that server is not running.
+It is generally safe to delete all of a <span class="code-snippet">rippled</span> server's database files when that server is not running.
 (You may want to do this, for example, if you change the server's storage settings or if you are switching from a test net to the production network.)

 ## Available History

 By design, all data and transactions in the XRP Ledger are public, and anyone can search or query anything.
 However, your server can only search data that it has available locally.
 If you try to query for a ledger version or transaction that your server does not have available, your server replies that it cannot find that data.
 Other servers that have the necessary history can respond successfully to the same query.
 If you have a business that uses XRP Ledger data, you should be mindful of how much history your server has available.

-The [server_info method][] reports how many ledger versions your server has available in the `complete_ledgers` field.
+The [server_info method][] reports how many ledger versions your server has available in the <span class="code-snippet">complete_ledgers</span> field.

 ## Fetching History